Ainsley Maitland-Niles

-Maitland-Niles spent the 2015–16 season on loan at Ipswich Town and the second half of the 2020–21 and 2021-22 seasons on loan at West Bromwich Albion and Roma respectively.
+Maitland-Niles spent the 2015–16 season on loan at Ipswich Town from Arsenal, and the second half of the 2020–21 and 2021–22 seasons on loan at West Bromwich Albion and Roma respectively.
+During the 2022–23 season, he was at loan at Southampton, before he joined Lyon after his contract at Arsenal expired.
 Internationally, he has represented England from under-17 to senior level.

 Early life

-Maitland-Niles was born in Goodmayes, Greater London, being raised in Edmonton, North London and attended Oaks Park High School, Ilford.
+Maitland-Niles was born in Goodmayes, Greater London, being raised in Ilford, East London and attended Oaks Park High School, Ilford.
 He grew up in a single parent family with his mother, Jule Niles, and his brother, Cordi.
 He is of Jamaican descent.